• Skip to main content

 The next topic is something I discuss in many posts on this website.
 Sticking to the basics is always the best for your chinchilla.

 This consists of hay and pellets.
-This is what your chinchilla primarily needs to live a long and healthy live.
+This is what your chinchilla primarily needs to live a long and healthy life.

 Use a reliable hay feeder and the correctly formulated chinchilla pellets and keep the rest of the items you can offer your chinchilla at minimums, and your chinchilla will be in good shape and healthy.